 During the first few years of the IWGP Intercontinental Title’s inception, the belt struggled to even get a match on the Wrestle Kingdom card.
 Effectively, this kept it off the biggest show of the New Japan calendar.
 However, with two top stars like Nakamura and Tanahashi, it not only got a slot at the Tokyo Dome but was also part of a double main event.
 They contested alongside the IWGP Heavyweight Championship match between champion Kazuchika Okada and Tetsuya Naito.

-What made it an even bigger statement was the fact that much to Naito and Okada’s annoyance, the IWGP Intercontinental title match was voted by the fans to be the final bout of the night.
-Although classed as a double main event, by closing the show, the IC Title seen as the Main Event.
+What made it an even bigger statement was that much to Naito and Okada’s annoyance, the IWGP Intercontinental title match was voted by the fans to be the final bout of the night.
+However, classed as a double main event, the IC Title has been seen as the Main Event by closing the show.

-The match has been called a classic and one that will go down in not only Wrestle Kingdom but New Japan history.
+The match has been called a classic and will go down in Wrestle Kingdom and New Japan history.